walles/moar/README.md

 * Auto generate the in-program help text to correctly correspond to the actual key bindings.
-  * If you try to bind the same key to multiple actions, that must be caught by either Rubocop (preferred) or the unit tests.
+  * If you try to bind the same key to multiple actions, that must be caught by the unit tests.
-  * If you try to bind to an action that doesn't exist, that must be caught by either Rubocop (preferred) or the unit tests.
+  * If you try to bind to an action that doesn't exist, that must be caught by the unit tests.

 * Read `source-highlight` output as a stream for startup performance reasons.
   This must work when `source-highlight` fails as well, and when it succeeds on